Jinjiang/mark2slides/README.md

 # mark2slides

+> This repo is not under maintenance anymore.
+You can refer to a similar project called [Slidev](https://sli.dev/).

 A tool to generate slides from markdown file(s).

 Install: `yarn global add mark2slides` or `npm install mark2slides --global`